rajkk1/deep-reinforcement-learning/lab-taxi/README.md

 Once you have modified the function, you need only run `python main.py` to test your new agent.

 OpenAI Gym [defines "solving"](https://gym.openai.com/envs/Taxi-v1/) this task as getting average return of 9.7 over 100 consecutive trials.

+### Results

+After 20,000 episodes, I was able to obtain a value of `9.239` for `best_avg_reward` by using an expected SARSA algorithm with an initial epsilon of `1` and by discounting the epsilon by `0.9999` after every episode (without setting a minimum epsilon).